thomasaugot/portfolio/README.md

 ![app logo screenshot](/readme-pic.PNG)

-I built this application to gather my work and expose a bit of my profile.
+I built this application to gather my work and expose a bit of my profile

 The application uses React and SCSS, and is fully responsive following the mobile first approach.